Generic Name: nateglinide (oral) (na ta GLYE nide)

 Medically reviewed on March 22, 2017

 Nateglinide is an oral diabetes medicine that helps control blood sugar levels.
 This medicine helps your body respond better to insulin produced by your pancreas.

 Other diabetes medicines are sometimes used in combination with nateglinide if needed.

 Nateglinide may also be used for purposes not listed in this medication guide.

-You should not use nateglinide if you have type 1 diabetes, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use nateglinide if you have diabetic ketoacidosis (call your doctor for treatment).